We’ve known for years that exercise is good for our bodies. But more and more, experts are learning that exercise is good for our brains too.

 A recent study looked at how exercise can specifically impact people with early-onset Alzheimer’s.
 It looked at 372 people who had biomarkers for the rare form of the disease, known as autosomal dominant Alzheimer’s disease, or ADAD.

-People with ADAD have a genetic change that gives them a 100 percent chance of developing Alzheimer’s before age 60.
+People with ADAD have a genetic change that gives them a 100% chance of developing Alzheimer’s before age 60.

 How the study was conducted — and what the findings mean